luketeaford/manchego/README.md

 // Pass process.argv into the manchego function which returns an object const cli = manchego(process.argv)

-// Arguments preceding single- or double-hyphen options are set to true cli.say // true
+// Arguments preceding single- or double- hyphen options are set to true cli.say // true

 // Single- and double- hyphen options can receive space separated values